 He has also been featured in his own web series called Brandon Curry unleashed which is definitely worth a watch if you're interested.

 Since then, Brandon has grabbed a dozen top-10 finishes as an IFBB Pro and is now taking the top spot due to all of his hard work

 His humble attitude and work ethic will keep him in the race for years to come.

 What are Brandon Curry’s muscle training secrets?

 It's well documented that his philosophy around training varies with his growth and knowledge as an athlete.
 But there seem to be 4 areas that come up consistently and referenced by him.

 Firstly, his love of compound movements – or the big three – is front and centre.
 This is a reference to the squat, the deadlift and the bench press, which are the moves used in powerlifting.

 But why would a bodybuilder favour this type of training and what are the benefits?

 It’s all to do with the movements’ effects on testosterone release and the fact that they work large groups of muscles at the same time.
 This level of stimulation is necessary for growing muscle tissue.
 It is hard to achieve this when training individual muscles alone.

-Secondly, Curry talks about progressive overload being his aim, with a focus on intensity.
+Secondly, curry talks about Progressive overload being his aim, mostly in the aspect of intensity.
 But what is it and how can we use it?